ruckstack/ruckstack.github.io/_pages/docs/server/clustering.md

 1. Copy your installer to the new machine and run it.
 1. When asked if you want to join an existing cluster, say "Y"
 1. The installer will prompt you for a join token
-1. On the existing server, run `system-control cluster add-node` which will give you a token which you copy/paste into the new server's install prompt
+1. On the existing server, run `/path/to/your/executable cluster add-node` which will give you a token which you copy/paste into the new server's install prompt
 1. Finish install and enjoy your new-found capacity!

 ## Firewall Requirements